alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/slides/20220119-linux-python.md

 ???

-Mention that since Pythonb 3.7, it is possible to simply do `breakpoint()`
+Mention that since Python 3.7, it is possible to simply do `breakpoint()`

 ---